vmware/govmomi/vcsim/README.md

 The simulator supports a subset of API methods.
-However, the generated govmomi code includes all types and methods defined in the vmodl, which can be used to implement any method documented in the [VMware vSphere API Reference](apiref).
+However, the generated govmomi code includes all types and methods defined in the vmodl, which can be used to implement any method documented in the [VMware vSphere API Reference][apiref].

 To see the list of supported methods: